About

 safety and comfort.
 The horses are turned out cleanly and simply, for the

-same reasons, with manes pulled or braided to stay out of the way.
-There
+reasons, with manes pulled or braided to stay out of the way.
+There are

-are rules of safety and etiquette so that no one needs doubt what to do
+rules of safety and etiquette so that no one needs doubt what to do in

 The